mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 ### Dataset

 The imagery in the [BlessemFlood21](https://arxiv.org/abs/2407.05007) dataset was acquired during the 2021 Erftstadt-Blessem flooding.
-It includes an  georeferenced RGB image (~3.2 GB) supplemented with a water mask (~21,55 MB).
-In order to understand how it looks like, I opened it using QGIS (an open-source geographic information system software).
-Below I show you the complete image/dataset on the left and the mask overlaid into the image on the right.
+It includes a georeferenced RGB image (~3.2 GB), supplemented with a water mask (~21.55 MB).
+To understand what it looks like, I opened it using QGIS (an open-source geographic information system software).
+Below, I show the complete image/dataset on the left and the mask overlaid on the image on the right.

 <div style="display: flex; justify-content: center; gap: 1rem; flex-wrap: wrap;">
   <img src="../../../assets/img/blog_images/2025-05-02-flood-detection/complete_dataset.png" alt="Complete dataset" style="max-width: 45%; height: auto;" />
   <img src="../../../assets/img/blog_images/2025-05-02-flood-detection/masked_dataset.png" alt="Masked dataset" style="max-width: 45%; height: auto;" />
 </div>

-If you do not have QGIS you would need to do all this directly in python.
-We need to take into consideration that the images are very large and QGIS opens them efficiently (without loading the whole image into RAM).
-To do this it opens the image either with lower resolution, using windows (clipping the image) or both together.
+If you do not have QGIS, you will need to do all of this directly in Python.
+It’s important to keep in mind that the images are very large, and QGIS handles them efficiently by avoiding loading the entire image into RAM.
+It does this by opening the image at a lower resolution, using windows (i.e., clipping the image), or both.

-To replicate the outputs above we need to do the same in python (or load the entire image in RAM which could cause problems).
-For that I will use the `rasterio` library.
+To replicate the outputs above, we need to do the same in Python (or load the entire image into RAM, which could cause problems).
+For this, I’ll use the `rasterio` library.

 ```python
 import numpy as np